kosamir/amirko/index.md

 this is **ME** :)

 I am software architect with more than 10 years working in financial industry.
-My hobies includes all kind of crazy stuf.. if you are interested you can check it out on my [Youtube](https://www.youtube.com/channel/UCEX5HdbTHiak9DOg4NzSy6w) chanell.

-After i've sucesfully finished my childhood dream project and (more or less) sucessfully landed wingusit without parachute 6 years ago, i have decided to return MORE seriously to my previous love and that is software development.

-After couple of failed attempts with geodesy I have finished computer programing on FESB(graduated 2005) afterward s i have worked for couple off small it companies mainly as J2EE software developer.
+After couple of failed attempts with Geodesy I have finished computer programing on FESB(graduated 2005) afterward s i have worked for couple off small it companies mainly as J2EE software developer.
 I came to the working for financial institiution  as J2EE architect in 2006.. and i work here still after all those years :)

 I have developed and maintained whole variety of programs/software for banking, mostly working on connecting outside apps to acces some core banking functionalty trough SOAP or JMS.
 Like:

 * integrating core banking system to communicate with systems like [SXS](https://see.asseco.com/sectors/public-telco-utilities/security/sxs-630/)